raehik/spudowiar.github.io/_posts/2015-08-20-debian-on-bt-home-hub.md

 [ -z "$PREINIT" ] && exec /sbin/init
 ```

-This line was the very first line of code (I'm psychic!).
-Above this line we
+This line should be the first line.
+Above this line we insert
-insert

 ```sh
 [ $$ -eq 1 ] && . /etc/debian_boot >>/debian.log 2>&1